We've analysed all the local government data to bring you the rundown on your local secondary schools.

 |Personal development, behaviour and welfare|

-How have pupils at Small Heath School done in their GCSEs and how does it compare to local authority and national averages?
+How have pupils at Small Heath Leadership Academy done in their GCSEs and how does it compare to Local Authority and national averages?

 The government introduced the Attainment 8 measure in 2016.
 It measures pupil performance across maths, which is double weighted in the score, English, also double weighted, three qualifications included in the English Baccalaureate (EBacc) and three other approved qualifications (GCSE or equivalent).
 The higher the average score the better pupils at the school are doing.

-In 2016 the average Attainment 8 score per pupil at Small Heath School was 46.5.
+In 2017 the average Attainment 8 score per pupil at Small Heath Leadership Academy was 43.7.

-The EBacc was introduced in 2010 and the Government announced in 2015 its intention that all pupils should take it from 2020 onwards.
+The EBacc was introduced in 2010 and the government announced in 2015 its intention that all pupils should take it from 2020 onwards.
 The Ebacc is made up of English, Maths, History or Geography, Sciences, and a language.
-To achieve it, pupils must get a 9 to 4 grade in English and Maths and a C grade or above in the core subjects.
+To achieve it, pupils must get a 9 to 4 grade in English and Maths and a C grade or above in the other subjects.

-In 2016, 60% of pupils at Small Heath School had entries in all EBacc subject areas and 27% achieved the EBacc, with a standard pass in English and Maths, while 27% achieved it with a strong pass in those subjects.
+In 2017, 48% of pupils at Small Heath Leadership Academy had entries in all EBacc subject areas and 31% achieved the EBacc, with a standard pass in English and Maths, while 27% achieved it with a strong pass in those subjects.

-In 2016, the most recent results available, 41% of pupils at Small Heath School gained at least 5 A* to C grade GCSES including English and Maths.
-Nationally 57.4% of pupils achieved this.
+In 2017, the most recent results available, 55% of pupils at Small Heath Leadership Academy gained at least 5 A* to C or 9-4 grade GCSES including English and Maths at 9 to 4.
+Nationally 61.3% of pupils achieved this.

-How does Small Heath School do when it comes to GCSE results in just English and Maths and what percentage of pupils pass those at A* to C grades?
+How does Small Heath Leadership Academy do when it comes to GCSE results in just English and Maths and what percentage of pupils pass those at A* to C or 9 to 4 grades?